turingschool/front-end-curriculum/projects/module-3/binary-challenge.md

 2. Work within constraints to deliver a unique product for your audience which helps them in some way.
 Your project must utilize your assigned API and technology, and must be built for your assigned audience.

+### Day-1 Deliverables

+By noon of day 1, send your instructional project manager the plans for you API, specific audience, and a general overview of what the application will do.

 ## Rubric

 ### Specification Adherence